 This trail runs through the Pacific Rim National Park, one of the Vancouver Island parks you should not miss.

-The West Coast trail is definitely only for the able-bodied and can be trekked only with a reservation.
+The West Coast trail is definitely only for the non-disabled and can be trekked only with a reservation.

 17. Go surfing in Tofino